Body Recomposition: Building Muscle While Losing Fat

 • You have a specific timeline (competition, event)

-• You're okay with temporary fat gain during bulking
+• You're okay with some fat gain during bulking (a lean bulk approach keeps this minimal)

 Common Recomp Mistakes